brightact/brightact-api-sdk/v1_resources/packs.md

 ## `POST /api/v1/attachContentToTile`

-Attach content to tile (only for Mini-Pack)
+Attach content to tile (only for Mini-Site)

 ### Parameters